ArchanaManju/ai-insight-engine/README.md

 ### 🛠️ Technical Challenges & Solutions

-Challenge 1: Empty Embedding Vectors during Ingestion
+1. **Challenge 1** Empty Embedding Vectors during Ingestion
 Issue: The ingestion pipeline initially failed with a ValueError: Expected Embeddings to be non-empty, caused by an empty list being passed to ChromaDB.

-Root Cause Analysis:
+* **Root Cause Analysis**:
-Aggressive Cleaning: Using a global .dropna() on the entire DataFrame removed rows that had missing metadata (like "User Location"), even if the critical "Review Text" was present.
+    **Aggressive Cleaning**: Using a global .dropna() on the entire DataFrame removed rows that had missing metadata (like "User Location"), even if the critical "Review Text" was present.
-Data Sparsity: Some rows contained headers but no actual text content, resulting in empty strings that the model could not vectorize.
+    **Data Sparsity**: Some rows contained headers but no actual text content, resulting in empty strings that the model could not vectorize.

-Solution:
+* **Solution**:
-Targeted Sanitization: Refactored the cleaning logic to use df.dropna(subset=['reviews.text']), ensuring rows were only discarded if the primary data source was missing.
+    **Targeted Sanitization**: Refactored the cleaning logic to use df.dropna(subset=['reviews.text']), ensuring rows were only discarded if the primary data source was missing.
-Pre-Encoding Validation: Implemented a "Senior-level" defensive check:
+    **Pre-Encoding Validation**: Implemented a "Senior-level" defensive check:
-Python
+    **Python**
         if df.empty:
             print("Error: No data found after cleaning.
 Aborting to save compute.") return
-Type Casting: Added .astype(str) conversion to guarantee the PyTorch model received a consistent input format, preventing silent failures during the embedding process.
+    **Type Casting**: Added .astype(str) conversion to guarantee the PyTorch model received a consistent input format, preventing silent failures during the embedding process.

-Challenge 2: Environment Portability and Path Management
-Issue: Scripts failed to locate the .env file or the chroma_db directory when executed from different subdirectories.
+1. **Challenge 2** Environment Portability and Path Management **Issue**: Scripts failed to locate the .env file or the chroma_db directory when executed from different subdirectories.
-Solution:
+* **Solution**:
-Dynamic Path Discovery: Integrated python-dotenv with find_dotenv().
+    **Dynamic Path Discovery**: Integrated python-dotenv with find_dotenv().
 This allows the application to dynamically locate the root configuration file regardless of the execution context.
-Security Best Practice: Moved sensitive paths and model configurations out of the source code and into environment variables to ensure the project remains production-ready and secure.
+    **Security Best Practice**: Moved sensitive paths and model configurations out of the source code and into environment variables to ensure the project remains production-ready and secure.

+---